johnnyj2608/RomanticHut/README.md

 ## Project Name & Pitch

-Romantic Hut Party Hall Website (www.romantichutparty.com)
+Romantic Hut Party Hall Website

 A front-end website to promote the business, showcase services offered, and automate inquiries of availability.
 Desktop and mobile compatible.

 Built with HTML (Bootstrap), CSS, and Javascript.
 Utilized Font Awesome Icons and Splide Thumbnail Slider.
-Also used Twilio with Google Sheets & Google Forms
+I also used Twilio with Google Sheets & Google Forms

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `VS Code` installed globally on your machine.

 Open the repository with VS Code.
-Download the 'Go Live' extension to run the website in real time.
+Download the 'Go Live' extension to run the website in real-time.

 To recreate the "Check Availability" button, you will need `Twilio`, Google Forms, and Google Sheets.